AShymanskaya/PPD_LCMM/README.md

 Python and R Code used for analysis in the publication "Characterization of Depressive Symptom Trajectories in Women Between Childbirth and Diagnosis" by
 Natalia Chechko, Susanne Stickel, Elena Losse, Aliaksandra Shymanskaya, and Ute Habel.

+Please cite this paper when using the code for your research.